Kaneki-x/XChatMessageView/README.md

 ### Dependency

-Include the library as local library project or add the dependency in your build.gradle.
+Include the library as local library project or add the dependency in your `build.gradle`.

 ```groovy
 dependencies {